joshl26/resume-wrangler/README.md

 }
 ```

-Above is an example of the payload that is sent upon making a `POST` request to the /notes route effectively creating a new note in the DB by utilizing the createNewNote controller.
+An example of the payload (seen above) that is sent upon making a `POST` request to the /notes route effectively creating a new note in the DB by utilizing the createNewNote controller.

 <a name="usage-home-page"></a>